 Normal houses on the other hand tend to have more potential buyers and sell much faster.
 Banks are more conservative when approving a home loan for vacant land as a result of the higher volatility of land prices.

 Apply for a home loan

-Please call us on 1300 889 743 or enquire online for more information about how we can help you.
+Please call us on 1300 889 743 or complete our free assessment form for more information about how we can help you.